 Note: If you want to establish a bridge link to a remote Message VPN that is also on the local router, use an IP address of 127.0.0.1 and do not specify a physical interface.
 This configuration will establish a loopback Message VPN bridge.

 Note: By default, remote Message VPN bridge connections are not available to clients—permission must first be configured in the client profile that is assigned to the client username.
-Permission to create bridge connections can be enabled through the allow-bridge-connectionsClient Profile CONFIG command (refer to Allowing Bridge Connections).
+Permission to create bridge connections can be enabled through the clientsʼ assigned client profile (refer to Allowing Bridge Connections).

 The following parameters can also be configured (if they are not modified, the default values will be used):